mavek87/VertxJavafxChat/README.md

 A simple Java chat application implemented using the following technologies:

-- Vertx, for the client-server TCP comunication.
+- Vertx, for the client-server TCP comunication and the communication between verticles and javafx controllers via the vertx eventbus.
 - JavaFX, for the client and server GUI.
-- Greenrobot eventbus for the comunication between the Vertx verticles and the JavaFX controllers.

 You can download the server and the client of the application (version 2.0) using these links: